Preventing Infection Outbreaks

 Outdated reporting methods such as manual observation and secret shoppers have lead organizations to believe that compliance rates are 90%+, but automated tracking reveals percentages closer to 30-40%, creating risk for infection outbreaks.
 Because of traditional tracking methods, this critical issue tends to fly under the radar, stunting the ability for organizations to create a culture around hand hygiene compliance.

 Hospital leaders across the country recognize an urgent need to close this compliance gap as the occurrence of common, preventable hospital acquired infections (HAIs), such as C. diff, MRSA, CAUTI, and CLABSI increases.
-In addition, emergent outbreaks, including the most recent to make headlines, Candida Auris (C. auris), a drug-resistant fungus, increases the urgency to act fast.
+In addition, emergent outbreaks, including the most recent to make headlines, coronavirus, and last year’s Candida Auris (C. auris), increase the urgency to act fast.

 Understanding the Stakes